aws-solutions/automated-forensic-orchestrator-for-amazon-ec2/README.md

 ---

-## Collection of operational metrics

-This solution collects anonymous operational metrics to help AWS improve the quality and features of the solution.
-For more information, including how to disable this capability, please see the [implementation guide](deep link into the documentation with specific information about the metrics and how to opt-out).

 ## Build RHEL kernel symbol for memory analytics support of Red Hat Enterprise Linux 8
 1. after deploy the solution, go to the solution aws account
 2. goto aws console `Step Functions` find stepfunction `Forensic-Profile-Function`